Reported to: Chief Executive Officer and Board of Directors

 - Attica State Prison, whose inmates are treated at WCCHS.

-One of their biggest community outreach events happened every year at the county fair, because, cows.
+One of WCCHS’s biggest community outreach events took place every year at the county fair.
+Because, cows.
 I personally took on the dusty task of remodeling their booth into a kid-friendly, chalk-art canvas.

 Speaking of prisons